 Two-stroke 125cc Minsks used to be very popular but to be honest Minsk motorbikes are rattletraps.
 You may hire this Belorussian road bike if you have a good knowledge of motorbikes and are prepared to carry a load of spare parts.
 We would give them a wide berth – they’re liable to break down a lot and if you’re in the remote areas of Vietnam you’ll find it difficult finding a mechanic with parts/ that knowledge.
 There are Honda mechanics everywhere though.

-To be specific, Minsks provide 10 hp (Minsk 125) while our Hondas provide from 11hp (XR125L), 13 hp (XL125), 9.8 hp (CGL125) to 28 hp (XR250 Baja) and 30 hp (GB250) and even a Honda Wave 110cc gives you ~9 hp.
+To be specific, Minsks provide 10 hp (Minsk 125) while our Hondas provide from 11hp (XR125L), 13 hp (XL125), 9.8 hp (CGL125) to 28 hp (XR250 Baja), and 30 hp (GB250), and even a Honda Wave 110cc gives you ~9 hp.
 Too bad with a 125cc 2-stroke engine!
 Please check out how they are different here.
 We own our bike fleet and don’t use rental bikes from any company.
 Every bike has a metal tank so tank bags are ok.

-Honda Is Best In Vietnam
+Honda Is Simply The Best In Vietnam

-Honda have been the most reliable bike brand for Vietnamese road conditions.
+Honda has been the most reliable bike brand for Vietnamese road conditions.
 They have good shocks and very good engines.
 If you need something on the road, there’s always somebody who owns a Honda who can show you the nearest garage or offers a helping hand.
-This is extremely useful when you ride to the mountainous areas.
+This is extremely useful when you ride to mountainous areas.

 A Word Of Warning About Chinese Win